FrostGod/competitive-programming/README.md

 # competitive-programming
-I will post solution to various data structure and algorithms related problems here
+solutions to various data structure and algorithms related problems which were solved by me